Eigenvalues of the non-backtracking operator detached from the bulk: Introduction

 The relation between the Bethe Hessian matrix and the non-backtracking operator is given by the Ihara-Bass formula (see \eqref{NB_spec} above).
 Therefore, a good understanding of the real eigenvalues of the non-backtracking operator is the first step towards understanding the theoretical guarantee of the heuristic algorithms purposed in \cite{saade2014spectral,dall2019optimized}.

 Unfortunately, our proof techniques do not work in the dilute regime.
 In the regime studied in this paper, community detection problems are now very well understood and clustering based on the second eigenvector of $A$ has been proven to yield \emph{exact reconstruction} (see \cite{abbe2017entrywise}).
-Our result should instead be seen as a preliminary step in view of 1) proving the existence of bulk insiders in the dilute regime, 2) showing their usefulness in practical reconstruction.
+Our result should instead be seen as a preliminary step in view of 1) proving the existence of bulk insiders in the dilute regime, 2) showing their usefulness in practical reconstruction. {It will be helpful in practice to have a better understanding of the eigenvectors for the Bethe Hessian matrix, and we leave it as a future direction.}

 The key obstacle is the lack of concentration of degrees profiles, which tells us random graphs with bounded expected degrees are far away from being `roughly' regular (see also the discussion in Subsection \ref{sec:degrees}).
 Without this property, our perturbation analysis does not apply.